Zelda Fitzgerald: Pregnancy and Scottie

-In February 1921, while Scott labored on drafts of his inchoate second novel The Beautiful and Damned, Zelda discovered she was pregnant.
+In February 1921, while Scott labored on drafts of his inchoate second novel, The Beautiful and Damned, Zelda discovered she was pregnant.
 She requested that the child be born on Southern soil in Alabama, but Fitzgerald adamantly refused.
 Zelda wrote despondently to a friend: "Scott's changed...
 He used... to say he loved the South, but now he wants to get as far away from it as he can."
 To Zelda's chagrin, her husband insisted upon having the baby at his northern home in Saint Paul, Minnesota.
 On October 26, 1921, she gave birth to Frances "Scottie" Fitzgerald.
-As she emerged from the anesthesia, Scott recorded Zelda saying, "Oh, God, goofo I'm drunk.
+As she emerged from anesthesia, Scott recorded Zelda saying, "Oh, God, goofo I'm drunk.
 Mark Twain.
 Isn't she smart—she has the hiccups.
 I hope it's beautiful and a fool—a beautiful little fool."
 Many of her words found their way into Scott's novels: in The Great Gatsby, the character Daisy Buchanan expresses a similar hope for her daughter.

 While writing The Beautiful and Damned, Scott drew upon "bits and pieces" of Zelda's diary and letters.
-He modeled the characters of Anthony Patch on himself and Gloria Patch on—in his words—the chill-mindedness and selfishness of Zelda.
-Prior to publication, Zelda proofread the drafts, and she urged her husband to cut the cerebral ending which focused on the main characters' lost idealism.
+He modeled the character Anthony Patch on himself and the character Gloria Patch on—in his words—the chill-mindedness and selfishness of Zelda.
+Prior to publication, Zelda proofread the drafts, and she urged her husband to cut the cerebral ending, which focused on the main characters' lost idealism.
 Upon its publication, Burton Rascoe, the newly appointed literary editor of the New York Tribune, approached Zelda for an opportunity to entice readers with a satirical review of Scott's latest work as a publicity stunt.

 Although Zelda had carefully proofread drafts of the novel, she pretended in her review to read the novel for the very first time, and she wrote partly in jest that "on one page I recognized a portion of an old diary of mine... and, also, scraps of letters which, though considerably edited, sound to me vaguely familiar.
 In fact, Mr. Fitzgerald—I believe that is how he spells his name—seems to believe that plagiarism begins at home."
 In the same review, Zelda joked that she hoped her husband's novel would become a commercial success as "there is the cutest cloth of gold dress for only $300 in a store on Forty-second Street".